 Before Enlisting strives to offer young people career ideas and information about funding higher education.
 There are many ways to earn a living, serve your country, and fund your education goals besides signing a long, legally binding contract with the military.
-The resources below are geared toward youth in the San Francisco Bay Area, but several national programs are mentioned as well.
+The resources below are geared toward youth in the San Francisco Bay Area, there might be equivalent resources in your area.
+Several national programs are mentioned as well.

 Other than the Military:

 Paid internships and training in health care jobs.
 Academic tutoring and one-on-one mentoring.

 Young adults earn money while they engage in service work and receive training.
 Positions available around the country.